-- regulators may require that we conduct additional clinical trials, repeat clinical trials or conduct other studies of our product candidates beyond those that we currently contemplate; - we may be delayed in obtaining marketing approval for our product candidates; - we may not obtain marketing approval for our product candidates at all; - we may obtain approval for indications or patient populations that are not as broad as intended or desired; - we may obtain approval with labeling that includes significant use or distribution restrictions or safety warnings that would reduce the potential market for our products or inhibit our ability to successfully commercialize our products;

-- a Risk Evaluation and Mitigation Strategies, or REMS, or FDA-imposed risk management plans that use risk minimization strategies to ensure that the benefits of certain prescription drugs outweigh their risks, may be required; - we may be subject to additional post-marketing restrictions and/or requirements; or - the product may be removed from the market after obtaining marketing approval.
+- regulators may require that we conduct additional clinical trials, repeat clinical trials or conduct other studies beyond those that we currently contemplate; - we may be delayed in obtaining marketing approval for vadadustat; - we may not obtain marketing approval for vadadustat at all; - we may obtain approval for indications or patient populations that are not as broad as intended or desired; - we may obtain approval with labeling that includes significant use or distribution restrictions or safety warnings that would reduce the potential market for any approved product or inhibit our ability to successfully commercialize any approved product; - a Risk Evaluation and Mitigation Strategies, or REMS, or FDA-imposed risk management plans that use risk minimization strategies to ensure that the benefits of certain prescription drugs outweigh their risks, may be required; - · we may be subject to additional post-marketing restrictions and/or requirements; or - the product may be removed from the market after obtaining marketing approval.

-Our product development costs will also increase if we experience delays in preclinical and clinical development or receiving the requisite marketing approvals.
+Our product development costs may also increase if we experience development delays or delays in receiving the requisite marketing approvals.
 Our preclinical studies or clinical trials may need to be restructured or may not be completed on schedule, or at all.
-Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do.
+Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize vadadustat or any other product candidate, including those that may be in-licensed or acquired, or allow our competitors to bring products to market before we do.
 This could impair our ability to successfully commercialize our product candidates and may harm our business and results of operations.

-We may find it difficult to enroll patients in our clinical studies, which could delay or prevent clinical studies of our products or product candidates.
+We may find it difficult to enroll patients in our clinical studies, which could delay or prevent clinical studies of Auryxia, vadadustat or any other product or product candidate, including those that may be in-licensed or acquired.

-Identifying and qualifying patients to participate in clinical studies of our products or product candidates is critical to our success.
-The timing of our clinical studies depends, in part, on the speed at which we can recruit patients to participate in testing our products and product candidates.
+Identifying and qualifying patients to participate in clinical studies is critical to our success.
+The timing of our clinical studies depends, in part, on the speed at which we can recruit patients to participate in our clinical trials.
 Patients may be unwilling to participate in our clinical studies because of concerns about adverse events observed with the current standard of care, competitor products and/or other investigational agents, in each case for the same indications and/or similar patient populations.
-In addition, in the case of clinical studies of our product candidates, patients currently receiving treatment with the current standard of care or a competitor product may be reluctant to participate in a clinical trial with an investigational drug.
-Finally, competition for clinical trial sites may limit our access to patients appropriate for studies of our products and product candidates.
+In addition, in the case of clinical studies of any product candidate, patients currently receiving treatment with the current standard of care or a competitor product may be reluctant to participate in a clinical trial with an investigational drug.
+Finally, competition for clinical trial sites may limit our access to patients appropriate for our clinical trials.
 As a result, the timeline for recruiting patients and conducting studies may be delayed.
-These delays could result in increased costs, delays in advancing our development of our product candidates, or termination of the clinical studies altogether.
+These delays could result in increased costs, delays in advancing our development of any product or product candidate, or termination of the clinical studies altogether.